zacherydickson/BashFunctionLibrary/README.md

     ./runTests.sh -q
 ```

-# Uses the Library Files in your scripts
+# Use the Library Files in your scripts

 To use the functions and variables included in this library one can source the files as needed.
 For ease of access one might set up environment variables to the function and variable directories included.
 For example: